 London's Chinatown is one of the main areas for the city's annual Chinese New Year celebrations.
-This Central London area to the north of Leicester Square and to the south of Shaftesbury Avenue is easy to get to via Tube, bus or rail services.
+This central London area to the north of Leicester Square and to the south of Shaftesbury Avenue is easy to get to via Tube, bus or rail services.
 It’s also within walking distance of other key attractions such as Leicester Square, Soho, Theatreland, Covent Garden and Trafalgar Square.

-Numerous bus routes connect Chinatown to other Central London areas and beyond from Shaftesbury Avenue and Charing Cross Road; while taxis are readily available in the area.
+Numerous bus routes connect Chinatown to other central London areas and beyond from Shaftesbury Avenue and Charing Cross Road, while taxis are readily available in the area.

 Bus services are readily available to other London locations from the bus stops surrounding the square.

-Important Chinese New Year travel information
+Important Chinese New Year London travel information

 Central London is generally very busy during the annual Chinese New Year celebrations.
-Some Tube station entrances might operate on a temporary entry or exit only basis due to the volume of visitors.
+Some Tube station entrances might operate on a temporary entry or exit-only basis due to the volume of visitors.
 Check the Transport for London website for the latest information.